jssteinberg/config/README.md

 ## Neovim

-Requires neovim v. > 0.5, [packer](https://github.com/wbthomason/packer.nvim), ripgrep, fd ...
+Requires neovim v. > 0.5, [packer](https://github.com/wbthomason/packer.nvim), ripgrep, fd, bat ...

 Keymaps are available by pressing `<leader>` and the plugin Which Key will show available maps.